 If you’re an early riser, you’re in luck.
-The first of the two Amtrak trains departs Seattle at 7:45am and arrives into Vancouver at 11:45am.
-This includes about an hour to go through Canadian Customs and Immigration.
+The first of the two Amtrak daily trains departs Seattle at 7:45am and arrives into Vancouver at 11:45am.
+This includes about an hour border stop to go through Canadian Customs and Immigration.
 You can have the whole day to explore Vancouver.

-The other Amtrak train into Canada leaves Seattle’s King Street Station at 7PM and arrives into Vancouver at 11PM.
+The other Amtrak train into Canada leaves Seattle’s King Street Station at 7PM and arrives into Vancouver, B.C. at 11PM.

 This isn’t to say that Canadian officials are lax.
 On the contrary.
 I was on a train border crossing last year and we were delayed at the border for two hours while agents searched for and removed two men who were trying to sneak through without a passport.
 But generally, it’s about an hour.

-If neither of these departure or arrival times are convenient, then you’re left with option two: the motor coach.
+If neither of the train departure or arrival times are convenient, then you’re left with option two: the motor coach.